 My dissertation research identifies the fault lines that divide contingent faculty by developing a typology of contingent faculty based on two important dimensions that lead to variation among contingent faculty within institutions: the role of the income from the contingent faculty job in the household, and whether the pathway to the contingent position was voluntary or involuntary.
 These dimensions divide contingent faculty into four main groups: (1) Traditional Lecturers who chose contingent faculty positions voluntarily and who do not see them as an important source of income; (2) Blocked Scholars who originally sought, and failed to secure, tenure-track positions, but whose wages are not the primary source of income in their household; (3) Sacrificing Teachers who sought out contingent faculty positions because of a passion for teaching, but who do not have a higher-earning partner and thus are forced to make ends meet on their own low wages; and (4) Suffering Scholars who, like Blocked Scholars, sought and failed to secure tenure track positions — but, unlike them, do not have higher earning partners or spouses and so must attempt to make ends meet on very low wages.
 These four groups experience vastly different levels of job satisfaction, with only Traditional Lecturers experiencing high job satisfaction.
 Differences in the role of income from the contingent faculty job in the household and the pathway to the contingent faculty positions become fault lines that divide contingent faculty and create obstacles to solidarity and collective action.
 Via a comparison of a unionized and non-unionized university, I find that when unions can successfully overcome these fault lines, they can bring about important improvements in job security, status, and job satisfaction.
 However, they are still unable to overcome the two-tier system.
-An article based on this research has been published in Research in the Sociology of Work, another article is under review at Labor Studies Journal, and my book has garnered interest from the University of California press, who have asked me to revise and resubmit my materials several times.
+An article based on this research has been published in Research in the Sociology of Work, another article is under review at Labor Studies Journal, and my book has garnered interest from several academic presses.

 Other Research: Precarious Work and Gender Inequality